jrgilbertson/docker/README.md

 # Docker build for the ultimate R data science machine

-This is an in-progress build for R which includes RStudio, Shiny, Stan, Keras and Tensorflow along with the major statisitical and machine learning packages.
+R data science machine which includes RStudio, Shiny, Stan, Keras and Tensorflow along with the major statisitical and machine learning packages.

 The purpose of this build is for R&D and exploratory work.
 It would be more Docker-esque if this was broken into multiple, more focused builds.
 For exploratory work, however, I prefer to reduce friction so the goal is to integrate the main tools into one build.